lowesusannah/pizza-order/README.md

 ## Setup/Installation Requirements
   * Download repository from GitHub
-  * Open using your favorite xxxxxxxx
+  * Open using your favorite command line application, like Terminal
   * Edit app files using your favorite text editor, such as Atom or Submlime

 ## App Specifications
   * cost of all pizzas, before any size selection is $5
-    * in: no options selected; out: $5 total price
+    * in: no options selected
+    * out: $5 total price
   * all options for pizza size displayed to user, with base cost for each.
 Base includes a plain pizza (cheese, tomato sauce and crust).
     * in: n/a
     * small, medium, large sizes - base cost for each is $3, $5 and $6 respectively